 The selected school shall immediately enroll the homeless student even if the student is unable to produce records normally required for enrollment, such as previous academic records, immunization or other health records, proof of residency, or other documentation, and even if the student has missed any application or enrollment deadlines during any period of homelessness.
-Students will be awarded appropriate credit for full or partial coursework in accordance with board policy.
 Outstanding fines, fees or absences shall not present a barrier to enrollment of the student.
 However, the district may require a parent/guardian of a homeless student to submit contact information.